 Your rewards can lose value if your provider changes its terms.
 Luckily, this typically doesn’t happen because most providers peg your rewards to a percentage of your spending.

-As an example, check out how Bank of America distributes rewards for the Bank of America® Cash Rewards Credit Card:
+As an example, check out how Bank of America distributes rewards for the Bank of America® Customized Cash Rewards:

 Be more vigilant when your provider distributes cash back in the form of points.
 The value of your points depends on what you redeem them for, and your provider could change redemption costs at will.